adzcai/rlbook/book/control.md

 Note that Hessian matrices are generally symmetric, so we can apply this process to $Q$ and $R$ to obtain the positive definite approximations
 $\widetilde{Q}$ and $\widetilde{R}$.
-Now that we have a upward-curved quadratic approximation to the cost function, and a linear approximation to the state transitions, we can simply apply the time-homogenous LQR methods from [](#optimal_lqr).
+Now that we have an upward-curved quadratic approximation to the cost function, and a linear approximation to the state transitions, we can simply apply the time-homogenous LQR methods from [](#optimal_lqr).